Facilitating Thriving Bootstrapping

-All That Philly Jazz is a digital history project at the intersection of technology, art and civic engagement.
-We are mapping Philadelphia’s rich jazz heritage, including historic places, events and markers, Walk of Fame plaques and murals.
-The images will be contextualized with data from, among other sources, Echo Nest and Rdio.
+All That Philly Jazz is a digital history project at the intersection of technology, public art and civic engagement.
+We are telling the story of Philadelphia’s rich jazz heritage from bebop to hip-hop.
+We are mapping jazz spots and landmarks, historical markers, murals, Walk of Fame plaques, and jazz-related cultural assets.

 A way to help revitalize, renew, and reclaim Philadelphia's abandoned properties.
 Reclaim Philly is a vacant property tracking application.
 It mixes crowdsourced knowledge and public data to create a more complete picture of adandoned property in Philadelphia, PA, USA.

 App for keeping nurses on the same page about their nursing home patients.
 Won third place in Startup Weekend Health 2013.
 Current under development. https://twitter.com/KnowMeHealth